MicroWebStacks/astro-markdown-render/content/main/readme.md

 # Images
 ## Simple Image link
-Images are encapsulated inside a component that can open them in a Modal full view for Pan and zoom function and optimize them b e.g. generating webp from png
+Images are encapsulated inside a component that can open them in a Modal full view for Pan and zoom function

 ```markdown
 ![astro markdown render](./astro-markdown-render-small.png)